Andrew Jackson: The Seventh Retrospective

 Battle of the Petticoats

 This was a scandal involving Margaret “Peggy” Eaton, wife of Secretary of War John Eaton, with whom she lived before she was officially divorced from her first husband.
 The wives of the other cabinet members led by the wife of Vice President John C. Calhoun refused to socialize with her.
 Andrew Jackson had just lost his wife, who had been also been treated as an outsider, so he was both acutely familiar and sensitive to the situation.
 Jackson attempted to force the wives to socialize with her but they refused.
-This lasted two years, during which time he asked several of his cabinet members to resign, which they did.
+This lasted from 1829-1831, during which time he asked several of his cabinet members to resign, which they did.

 President Andrew Jackson placed no trust in his cabinet, whom he regularly hired and fired.
 He went through four secretaries of state and five secretary of treasuries.
 Jackson preferred to work through a group of informal advisers, friends and confidantes known as his “kitchen cabinet“.
 They were composed of newspaper people and politicians from the west, who got their name because they came through the kitchen door.
 This angered Jackson’s critics, but he didn’t care.
 He was determined to change both Washington and America.